Close Menu

 Technical Section

-One of the most powerful aspects of Shinobi: Art of Vengeance is, without a doubt, its technical section.
-The game achieves an extraordinary balance between the classic and the contemporary, offering a visual experience that grabs your attention from the first minute, it has something unique that you only realize when you play it.
+One of the most powerful points of Shinobi: Art of Vengeance is, without a doubt, its technical section.
+The game achieves an extraordinary balance between the classic and the contemporary, offering a visual experience that catches your eye from the first minute, it has something unique, that only when you play it, you realize what we mean.

 Graphically, the title bets on a hand-drawn artistic style that feels unique.
-Unlike pixel art (so present in many current retro productions), here we opt for a detailed stroke and fine animation that remind us more of a Japanese anime work than an 80s game.
+Unlike pixel art (so present in many current retro productions), here a detailed stroke and fine animation are opted for, which remind more of a Japanese anime work than a game from the 80s.

-Enemies have very well-made animations that don’t give the sensation of being repetitive.
-From simple thugs to very ugly creatures, each enemy has a behavior and style that add variety to the experience.
+Enemies have very well-made animations that take away the feeling that they can become repetitive.
+From simple thugs to very ugly creatures (if they are very ugly), each enemy has a behavior and style that add variety to the experience.
 It’s striking to see how Ninja movements are mimicked on screen: their jumps, attacks, and movements convey the feeling of controlling a master.

-• In some levels, we’ll fight on top of a moving train, in others, we’ll surf the waves on a surfboard or venture into futuristic cities filled with lights and references to SEGA’s history.
-Neon City, for example, is a true audiovisual spectacle.
+• In some levels, we will fight on top of a moving train, in others, we will surf the waves on a surfboard or venture into futuristic cities full of lights and references to SEGA’s history.
+Neon City, for example, is a real audiovisual spectacle.

-At first, it may seem like certain moments present performance drops, but in reality, it’s an artistic resource: a kind of slow-motion that adds tension to the combats.
-It’s a detail that surprises, but ends up working wonderfully once you get used to it.
+At first, it may seem that certain moments present performance drops, but in reality, it’s an artistic resource: a kind of slow motion that adds tension to the combats.
+It’s a detail that surprises, but it ends up working wonderfully once you get used to it.

-With impressive visuals and a beautiful section, we’re facing the evolution of Shinobi. - ¡Comparte!
+With impressive visuals and a beautiful section, we are facing the evolution of Shinobi. - ¡Comparte!

 Gameplay